Back to blog

 The good parts

-In 2021, we realized that React Native has its scope outside React Native, so we built React Native Aria, which was used in NativeBase v3.
-Since then, companies and individuals have adopted NativeBase for their cross-platform web and mobile apps.
+In 2021, the team realized React Native's potential extended beyond React Native alone, prompting development of React Native Aria for use in NativeBase v3.
+Since then, organizations and developers have embraced NativeBase for cross-platform web and mobile applications.

 npm downloads